michaeltouati/ESVM/paper.md

 # ESVM Perspectives

 It is planned in a near future to :
-1) provide another Plasma Physics academic simulation about one BGK (from the name of its finder I. B. Bernstein, J. M. Greene and M. D. Kruskal) non linear electron plasma wave [@BernsteinGreenKruskal:1957]
+1) provide another Plasma Physics academic simulation about one non-linear BGK electron plasma wave, from the name of its finder I. B. Bernstein, J. M. Greene and M. D. Kruskal [@BernsteinGreenKruskal:1957]
-2) provide another Plasma Physics academic simulation about Plasma wave echo [@Gould:1967]
+2) provide another Plasma Physics academic simulation about the echo of two plasma electron waves [@Gould:1967]
 3) implement non-equally spaced phase-space cells
 4) implement high order Weighted Essentially Non-Oscillatory (WENO) advection schemes [@Liu:1994]
 5) compute the plasma ion Vlasov equation to allow for the ions to be mobile
-6) implement MPI parallelization
+6) store the simulation results in hdf5 files instead of text files
-7) implement vectorization
+7) implement MPI parallelization
-8) store the simulation results in hdf5 files instead of text files
+8) implement vectorization
 9) extend the code to the relativistic regime : ESVM $\Rightarrow$ RESVM for open source Relativistic ElectroStatic Vlasov-Maxwell code
-10) implement a BGK (from the name of its finder P. L. Bhatnagar, E. P. Gross  and M. Krook) collision operator [@BhatnagarGrossKrook:1954]
+10) implement a BGK collision operator, from the name of its finder P. L. Bhatnagar, E. P. Gross  and M. Krook [@BhatnagarGrossKrook:1954]
 11) extend the code to 1D-2V and 1D-3V phase-space electrostatic plasma simulations
 12) implement the Landau [@Landau:1936] and Belaiev-Budker [@BelaievBudker:1957] relativistic collision operators using the Rosenbluth potentials [@Rosenbluth:1957] and their relativistic Braams-Karney extension [@BraamsKarney:1987] : (R)ESVM $\Rightarrow$ (R)ESVFPM for open source (Relativistic) ElectroStatic Vlasov-Fokker-Planck-Maxwell code
 13) extend the code to electrostatic 2D-1V, 2D-2V and 2D-3V phase-space plasma simulations : (R)ESV(FP)M $\Rightarrow$ (R)ESV(FP)M2 for open source (Relativistic) ElectroStatic Vlasov-(Fokker-Planck-)Maxwell in 2D